netbox-community/netbox-zero-to-hero/modules/1-Introduction/1-introduction.md

 ## Video Demo 2 - Introduction to the NetBox REST API
-For a deep dive into the REST API, the NetBox documentation is the best start: https://docs.netbox.dev/en/stable/rest-api/overview/
+For a deep dive into the REST API, the NetBox documentation is the best place to start: https://docs.netbox.dev/en/stable/rest-api/overview/

-Another great way of exploring the API is via the comprehensive, interactive documentation of all REST API endpoints that is available on a running NetBox instance at /api/docs/.
-This interface provides a convenient sandbox for researching and experimenting with specific endpoints and request types.
-The API itself can also be explored using a web browser by navigating to its root at /api/.

-With that said let's take a quick tour of the REST API in this short demo video, to help get you up and running in no time:
+For now, let's take a quick tour of the REST API in this short demo video, which will help you to get up and running in no time:

 *Link to YT Video*